 8pt

-Recall that if $ V \geq 0 $ and $ V \not\equiv 0 $, then the mountain pass value for problem \eqref{single equation} is not a critical value of the corresponding functional.
-Therefore, all the arguments based on the concentration compactness arguments \cite{Lions1,Lions2} can not be used to obtain an existence result of solutions for \eqref{single equation}.
-As far as we know, the first existence result for \eqref{single equation} is due to Benci and Cerami \cite{BenciCerami}.
-They showed that if $\|V\|_{L^{\frac{N}{2}}(\mathbb{R}^N)}$ is suitably small, \eqref{single equation} has a solution whose energy is in the interval $(\frac{1}{N}S^{\frac{N}{2}}, \frac{2}{N}S^{\frac{N}{2}})$, where $ S $ is the best Sobolev constant in the embedding $D^{1,2}(\mathbb{R}^N) \hookrightarrow L^{\frac{2N}{N-2}}(\mathbb{R}^N)$.
-As for the multiplicity, Chen, Wei and Yan \cite{CWY} applied the reduction method to prove that \eqref{single equation} has infinitely many non-radial solutions whose energy can be made arbitrarily large if $N\geq 5$, $V(y)$ is radially symmetric and $r^2V(r)$ has a local maximum point, or a local minimum point $r_0$ with $V(r_0)>0$.
-Note that under the aussmption that $V(y)$ is radially symmetric, the above condition is necessary for the existence of solutions since by the following Pohozaev identity
+Recall that if $V \ge 0$ and $V \not\equiv 0$, then the mountain pass value for problem \eqref{single equation} is not a critical value of the corresponding functional.
+Therefore, all arguments based on the concentration compactness principle in \cite{Lions2, Lions1} cannot be applied to obtain the existence of solutions for \eqref{single equation}.
+As far as we know, the first existence result for~\eqref{single equation} is due to Benci and Cerami, see \cite{BenciCerami}.
+They showed that if $\|V\|_{L^{\frac{N}{2}}(\R^N)}$ is sufficiently small, then \eqref{single equation} admits a solution whose energy lies in the interval

+where $S$ denotes the best Sobolev constant in the embedding $D^{1,2}(\R^N) \hookrightarrow L^{\frac{2N}{N-2}}(\R^N)$.
+Regarding multiplicity results, Chen, Wei, and Yan \cite{CWY} applied the reduction method to prove that~\eqref{single equation} has infinitely many non-radial solutions whose energy can be made arbitrarily large, provided that $N \ge 5$, $V(y)$ is radially symmetric, and $r^2V(r)$ has a local maximum point, or a local minimum point $r_0$ with $V(r_0) > 0$.
+Note that under the assumption that $V(y)$ is radially symmetric, this condition is also necessary for the existence of solutions, since by the following Pohozaev identity

-\eqref{single equation} has no solution, if $r^2V(r)$ is always non-decreasing or non-increasing.
-Later, Peng, Wang and Yan \cite{PWY} considered a weaker symmetry condition for $V(y)$.
-They prove that problem \eqref{single equation} has infinitely many solutions, whose energy can be made arbitrarily large.
+the problem \eqref{single equation} admits no solution if $r^2V(r)$ is monotone increasing or decreasing.
+Later, Peng, Wang, and Yan~\cite{PWY} considered a weaker symmetry condition on $V(y)$ and proved that problem \eqref{single equation} has infinitely many solutions whose energy can be made arbitrarily large.

 8pt